aiven/devportal/docs/tools/terraform/get-started.rst

 .. caution::

   Recreating stateful services with Terraform may delete the service and all its data before creating it again.
 Some properties, like project and resource name, cannot be changed and it will trigger a resource replacement.
-Check the Terraform plan to find out whether a service will be deleted or replaced.
+Run the Terraform :ref:`plan command <plan-and-apply>` to find out whether a service will be deleted or replaced.

-  You can set the ``termination_protection`` property to true on all production services to prevent Terraform from removing services.
+  You can set the ``termination_protection`` property to true on production services, topics, and databases to prevent Terraform from removing them.
 However, logical databases, topics, or other configurations may still be removed with this setting enabled.

 Prerequisites